Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Methodology

-In contrast, the critic network receives an extended observation that augments the actor's inputs with privileged information, which includes foot contact states, ground reaction forces, friction and restitution coefficients at contact points, binary contact indicators at the hip and knee joints, and externally applied disturbance forces along with their application points.
-This richer information enables the critic network—structured similarly with LSTM and MLP modules—to provide more stable and accurate value estimates, thus facilitating robust policy learning despite partial observability constraints on the actor.
+The critic augments the actor’s inputs with privileged features such as foot contact states, ground reaction forces, contact friction/restitution, binary contact indicators at hip/knee joints, and externally applied disturbances with application points.
+This improves stability and accuracy in value estimation, even in noisy or partially observable settings.